Delph-Sunny/05-Daily_Planner_with_JQuery/README.md

 ## Installation

 Click on this [link] or download the entire repository, unzip the files and double-click on `index.html` to see the page in an internet browser.
 Enter a new event and click on the Save button to save the new event.
-Delete the event and click on the Save button to remove an event.
+Delete an event and click on the Save button to remove it.
-The date can be found in the header of the page.
+The current date can be found in the page header.
-A clock displaying the current time was added in the footer.
+A clock displaying the current time was added in the page footer.

 ## Mock-Up model